craig2007/CSC842/project4/README.md

 ## Running android-package-analyzer

-To run android-package-analyzer, you can use `python -m android_package_analyzer [package_name]`.
-Along with the required `package_name` argument, android-package-analyzer has the below optional arguments:
+To run logcat-analyzer, you can use `python -m logcat_analyzer`.
+There are no required arguments, but logcat-analyzer has the below optional arguments:

-    -d, --device DEVICE          The serial number of the Android device to be analyzed.
-    -h, --help                   Display the help menu for android-package-analyzer.
+    -d, --device DEVICE          The serial number of the Android device to pull logs from for analysis -h, --help                   Display the help menu for logcat-analyzer.
-    -o, --outdir OUTPUT          Directory to output results to.
+    -o, --out OUTPUT             The file to output results to in JSON format.

 ## Future Work